tashaxanavsem82/team-mind-map/CONTRIBUTING.md

 3. Make your changes and commit them.
 4. Push to your branch and create a pull request.

+## Reporting Issues
+If you find a bug or have a feature request, please report it in the Issues section of the repository before starting your work.

 ## Code of Conduct
 Please ensure that your contributions follow our Code of Conduct (available in the CODE_OF_CONDUCT.md file) to maintain a welcoming environment for all contributors.